umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/ui-config-files.md

 ---
-title: UI Config Files
 description: Customizing the UI in Vendr, the eCommerce solution for Umbraco
 ---

+# UI Config Files

 With Vendr, there are minimal rules about what information you are required to record about an Order, however, this does pose a problem for how we provide a User Interface for managing carts and orders when we don't know exactly what properties you are going to be recording.

-In order to allow this flexibility whilst still providing an ability to view and manage carts and orders in the back-office, Vendr supports a number of UI config files to map [Order/Order Line Properties](../properties/) to it's various UI elements.
+In order to allow this flexibility whilst still providing an ability to view and manage carts and orders in the backoffice, Vendr supports a number of UI config files to map [Order/Order Line Properties](../properties/) to it's UI elements.

 ## Supported UI Config Files